k2view-academy/K2View-Academy/articles/04_fabric_studio/09_logic_files_and_categories.md

 ### Designated Java Files

-Designated Logic.java files are specific to their level of definition, which can be either References, Web Services or Logical Units.
+Designated Logic.java files are files assigned to their levels of definition; such levels can be either References, Web Services or Logical Units.

 The Globals.java file is automatically created under either the References or each Logical Unit.